Circolo/CCOInteractiveBlurView/README.md

 ## License

-CCOInteractiveBlurView is available under the MIT license.
-See the LICENSE file for more info.
+CCOInteractiveBlurView is available under the Apache 2.0 license.
+See the LICENSE.md file for more info.